Healthy Homes Assessment Seaview

 Home Assessments Seaview for Rental Properties

-There are a myriad of concerns you should look for during an house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
-A few examples are:
+There are a myriad of things to check during an home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
+The most common are:

-The repercussions of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling can be significant for property owners and landlords.
-For specialist guidance, contact us today to book your rental property home assessment.
+The consequences of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling can be significant for landlords and property managers.
+For expert advice, call now and schedule your rental properties house assessment.

 home assessments for rental properties